 During 2010, we incurred a \$4.1 million pre-tax restructuring charge.
 The restructuring charge includes \$2.6 million related to the exit of our San Francisco office space during the fourth quarter of 2010 due to the excess capacity at the space and the virtual nature of the employees in this geographic region.
 This \$2.6 million restructuring charge was primarily comprised of the discounted future cash flows of rent expenses we are obligated to pay under the lease agreement, which were partially offset by estimated sublease income we calculated based on a sublease agreement executed in the fourth quarter of 2010.
 The \$4.1 million restructuring charge for the year also consists of a \$0.3 million pre-tax restructuring charge in the third quarter of 2010 related to the exit of excess office space, as well as severance for certain corporate personnel related to the disposition of the D&I practice discussed above in note "4.
 Discontinued Operations".
-Also included in the total \$4.1 million restructuring charge related to the consolidation of two of our offices into one existing location during the second quarter of 2010, in which we incurred a \$1.2 million pre-tax restructuring charge related to the exit of the discounted future cash flows of rent expenses we are obligated to pay under the lease agreement.
+Also included in the total \$4.1 million restructuring charge is a charge related to the consolidation of two of our offices into one existing location during the second quarter of 2010, in which we incurred a \$1.2 million pre-tax restructuring charge related to the exit of the office space.
+This \$1.2 million restructuring charge was primarily comprised of the discounted future cash flows of rent expenses we are obligated to pay under the lease agreement.
 There was no sublease income assumed in the restructuring charge due to the short term nature of the remaining lease term.
 As of December 31, 2010, the restructuring reserve balance was \$3.2 million, the majority of which is related to the exit of office space discussed above, and is expected to be fully utilized by November 2014.